grayte100/Cryptographic-Algorithm/README.md

 # Random-Integer-Cryptographic-Algorithm
-An encryption and decryption algorithm based on randomly generate integers
+An encryption and decryption algorithm based on randomly generated integers
 ## Table of Contents
 * Introduction
 * Technologies